THE DISPLACED ROHINGYA PEOPLE IN BANGLADESH ARE IN DESPERATE NEED.

 Our Disaster Assistance Response Team (DART) is in Cox’s Bazar coordinating with other international aid organisations, local Christian groups and the UNHCR to explore ways we can best assist the people and meet their pressing needs in the Name of Jesus Christ.

-To handle a burgeoning number of complex orthopedic surgeries, we will be building a surgical ward at Memorial Christian Hospital a longtime partner hospital.
+To handle a burgeoning number of complex orthopedic surgeries, we have built a surgical ward at Memorial Christian Hospital, a longtime partner hospital.
 This will essentially double the hospital’s capacity to perform these surgeries.

 In addition, we will be sending medical equipment and supplies via our DC-8 cargo plane.